broadinstitute/chronos/README.md

 # Chronos: an algorithm for inferring gene fitness effects from CRISPR knockout experiments.
 Joshua Dempster

+A full description and benchmarking of the algorithm are available in a preprint: https://doi.org/10.1101/2021.02.25.432728

 # When to use it
 Chronos is well suited for any CRISPR KO experiment where:
 - You measured initial pDNA sgRNA readcounts and readcounts at one or more later time points.